Skip to main content

 Art of Imagery: Research Transformed

-To participate, students are challenged to present an image that captures their research and write a general abstract to complement the image, describing their research and its impact.
-Student can submit a maxiumum of one image per competition year.
+To participate, you are challenged to create an artwork in any medium and write a general abstract to complement it that describes the concepts underpinning the piece and its relationship to their research and its wider impact.
+You can submit a maximum of one artwork per competition year.

-This image must be an original, upublished piece taken or created by the student.
-Please note: Images such as computer-generated or electron microscopy images are accepted.
-Images of art such as paintings may be submitted but must be arranged with purpose and following criteria.
+This image must be an original, unpublished piece taken or created by the student.
+Please note: Images such as computer-generated or electron microscopy images are accepted, but must adhere to the other submissions criteria and should be relevant and intentional in terms of the students research.

 Image requirements